Samsung/tizen-docs/docs/application/dotnet/guides/nui/visuals.md

 (the full list of a `View`'s properties can be found in the [View section](./view.md)) -->

 A `VisualView` stores the handles to visuals and maps of their properties.
-You can find the total number of visuals that are added to the `VisualView` using the `NumberOfVisuals`.
+You can find the total number of visuals that are added to the `VisualView` using the `NumberOfVisuals` property.
 The following are some of the useful methods for working with visuals:

 -  To add a visual to the `VisualView`, use the `AddVisual(string, VisualMap)`.
 The method expects the following two parameters:
-   - `string`: specifies the name of the visual, by which it is identified within a given `VisualView`,
+   - `string`: specifies the name of the visual, by which it is identified within a given `VisualView`.
    - `VisualMap`: specifies the visual, that will be added to the `VisualView`.
 If the visual with a given name already exists in the `VisualView`, it will be updated instead of getting added.

 -  To remove a visual from a `VisualView`, use the `RemoveVisual(string)`, its only parameter specifies the name of the visual.

 -  To remove all the visuals from a `VisualView`, use `RemoveAll()`.

-The following example shows how to create a `VisualView`, set some of the properties, and use all of the mentioned methods:
+The following example illustrates how to create a `VisualView`, set some of the properties, and use all of the mentioned methods:
    ```csharp
    // Create VisualView
    VisualView _visualView = new VisualView();